We’re going to let you in on a little secret: Corfu Easter may be even better than Corfu summer!

 Taking part in the epitaph's processions is an unforgettable experience!

 Day 7: Good Saturday

-Easter celebrations are on their peak on Good Saturday!
+Easter celebrations are at their peak on Good Saturday!
 And believe us when we say this, watching and taking part in the customs of Good Saturday, is one of the best things to do in Corfu.

 So let’s start!

-At 6.00 in the morning an interesting ritual takes place in the church of the Virgin Mary “Xenon” in Saint Spiridon.
+At 6.00 in the morning, an interesting ritual takes place in the church of the Virgin Mary “Xenon” in Saint Spiridon.
 An artificial earthquake is caused, to represent the earthquake during the resurrection, as described in the Holy Bible.

 Later at 9.00, the procession of Saint Spyridon’s relics and epitaph starts.
 Even though the epitaph processions are a Good Friday tradition, the epitaph of Saint Spyridon- the patron Saint of Corfu- is an exception!
 This is the oldest epitaph procession in Corfu, started in 1550, in commemoration of Saint Spyridon, who reportedly saved the island from a fatal famine.